arantala/Ristinolla/README.md

 # Ristinolla
-Tutorial project Tic Tac Toe from reactjs.org, with a twist of my own experimental stuff.
+Tutorial project "Tic Tac Toe" from reactjs.org, with a twist of my own experimental stuff.